 Visualizza questo post su Instagram

 If you don’t mind discovering the Tulum off the beaten path a little (and why would you?), then Laguna Kaan Lum is well worth a visit.
-A hidden paradise, this vast lagoon is an oasis of tranquility, where you can swim and splash to your heart’s content in peace and quiet.
+A hidden paradise, this vast lagoon is an oasis of tranquility, where you can swim and splash to your heart’s content.

 The lagoon itself is actually a huge cenote, and the depth causes the water to glisten in truly gorgeous colors.
 The water is usually pretty warm, and it’s just a short drive from Tulum, so why not stop by for a dip?

-One thing to note is that there are no amenities here other than bathrooms, so make sure you bring your own food with you.
+One thing to note is that there are no amenities here other than bathrooms, so make sure you bring some food with you.

 READ ALSO: A Guide to the Best Things to do in Tulum